csci104/site/homework/hw4draft/index.md

 Answer the following questions:

 1. The following message has been encrypted with the Caesar cipher: what was the original message?  `ILJKW RQ, WURMDQV!`
-2. You receive the following bit strings over a communication link, where the last bit is a partiy check.
+2. You receive the following bit strings over a communication link, where the last bit is a parity check.
 In which string(s) must there be an error?
    - 00000111111
    - 10101010101
    - 11111100000